jorinvo/me/content/post/clean-git-history.md

 ---
 date: 2015-05-14T00:00:00Z
 summary: |
   If you want to open source a project you don't want it to contain any sensitive data.
   I would like to share my workflow for this.
 title: Cleanup Github History
-slug: clean-git-history
 ---

 At work, we decided to open source one of our projects.